morkai/walkner-outdoor/README.md

   * `coordinatorIp` - IP address of a COAP controller with devscan support (must exist in the database).

+### ui.js

+Configuration related to the UI.

+  * `gatewayUrl` - a function that generates a link to the Walkner Gateway based on a hostname of the user.
+Return `null` to hide the link.

+  * `touchEnabled` - A list of touch enablers, i.e. objects specifying values that when matched against client's values will result in that client having UI with touch features enabled.
+Supported types are:

+      * `hostname` - a value of the `Host` header without a port,
+      * `ip` - remote IP address of the client.

 ### mongod.conf

 Configuration of the MongoDB server.
 Description of the individual options can